openobserve/openobserve-docs/docs/guide/zplane.md

 ⚠️ zPlane is commercial software that needs to be licensed before you can use it in production.
 You can get zPlane from <https://gallery.ecr.aws/zinclabs/zplane> for evaluation purposes.
 Please contact us at [hello@zinclabs.io](mailto:hello@zinclabs.io) for enquiries or enterprise license.

-zPlane is collection of adapters & utilities to be used with ZincObserve, augmenting functionalities of ZincObserve.
+zPlane is collection of adapters & utilities to be used with OpenObserve, augmenting functionalities of OpenObserve.

 ## Installation
 zPlane needs to be run as a container.
 To set up zPlane, please make sure below environment variables are set: